We are Good Morning April

 We ask everyone for permission before making a testimonial to our website or when we have guests in our podcast episodes.

-We use pictures from Unsplash.com and leave the credits in the pictures meta-data.
+We use pictures from Unsplash.com and strive to leave the credits in the pictures meta-data.

 What data breach procedures we have in place